 Sales, Exchanges or Redemptions.
-Any gain or loss recognized on a sale, exchange or redemption of shares of a Fund by a shareholder who is not a dealer in securities will generally, for individual shareholders, be treated as a long-term capital gain or loss if the shares have been held for more than twelve months and otherwise will be treated as a short-term capital gain or loss.
-However, if shares on which a shareholder has received a net capital gain distribution are subsequently sold, exchanged or redeemed and such shares have been held for six months or less, any loss recognized will be treated as a long-term capital loss to the extent of the net capital gain distribution.
+Sales and redemptions of Fund shares may be taxable transactions for federal and state income tax purposes.
+Any gain or loss recognized on a sale, exchange or redemption of shares of a Fund by a shareholder who holds Fund shares as capital assets will generally, for individual shareholders, be treated as a long-term capital gain or loss if the shares have been held for more than twelve months and otherwise will be treated as a short-term capital gain or loss.
+However, if shares on which a shareholder has received a net capital gain distribution are subsequently sold, exchanged, or redeemed and such shares have been held for six months or less, any loss recognized will be treated as a long-term capital loss to the extent of the net capital gain distribution.
 In addition, the loss realized on a sale or other disposition of shares will be disallowed to the extent a shareholder repurchases (or enters into a contract to or option to repurchase) shares within a period of 61 days (beginning 30 days before and ending 30 days after the disposition of the shares).
 This loss disallowance rule will apply to shares received through the reinvestment of dividends during the 61-day period.
+If disallowed, the loss will be reflected in an upward adjustment to the basis of the shares acquired.
 For tax purposes, an exchange of your Fund shares for shares of a different fund is the same as a sale.

-The Funds (or their administrative agent) must report to the Internal Revenue Service ("IRS") and furnish to Fund shareholders the cost basis information for purchases of Fund shares.
-In addition to the requirement to report the gross proceeds from the sale of Fund shares, a Fund (or its administrative agent) is also required to report the cost basis information for such shares and indicate whether these shares had a short-term or long-term holding period.
-For each sale of Fund shares, a Fund will permit shareholders to elect from among several IRS-accepted cost basis methods, including the highest-in, first-out cost basis method.
-In the absence of an election, a Fund will use the highest-in, first-out cost basis method as its default cost basis method.
+Each Fund (or its administrative agent) must report to the Internal Revenue Service ("IRS") and furnish to Fund shareholders the cost basis information for purchases of Fund shares.
+In addition to the requirement to report the gross proceeds from the sale of Fund shares, each Fund (or its administrative agent) is also required to report the cost basis information for such shares and indicate whether these shares have a short-term or long-term holding period.
+For each sale of Fund shares, a Fund (or its administrative agent) will permit Fund shareholders to elect from among several IRS-accepted cost basis methods, including the highest-in, first-out cost basis method.
+In the absence of an election, each Fund will use the highest-in, first-out cost basis method as its default cost basis method.
 The cost basis method elected by a Fund shareholder (or the cost basis method applied by default) for each sale of Fund shares may not be changed after the settlement date of each such sale of Fund shares.
-Fund shareholders should consult their tax advisors to determine the best IRS-accepted cost basis method for their tax situation and to obtain more information about how cost basis reporting applies to them.
+If your shares are held in a brokerage account, your broker may use a different method and you should contact your broker to determine which method it will use.
+Fund shareholders should consult their tax advisors to determine the best IRS-accepted cost basis method for their tax situation and to obtain more information about cost basis reporting.
 Shareholders also should carefully review the cost basis information provided to them and make any additional basis, holding period or other adjustments that are required when reporting these amounts on their federal income tax returns.